FarronF/limerick-council-meetings/meetings/2022/03/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st February 2022.md

 in Ireland was invited to submit an expression of interest to participate in the initiative.
 Only

-two of the five schools in the Roxboro Road / Sexton Street area applied to be part of the--- 8
+two of the five schools in the Roxboro Road / Sexton Street area applied to be part of the
+---
+8

 Safe Routes to School programme, Scoil Íosagáin CBS, Sexton Street and St. Michael's Infant